wattsr1/LA-Collision-Analysis/README.md

 To visualize the data, a combination of Tableau and HTML was used to create a dashboard that summarizes the finding from this analysis.
 Using Tableau, interactive dashboards were created to display the data and allow users to filter on categories to customize the view.
 The Tableau dashboards were integrated into a webpage which also includes details on the machine learning models and the analysis resulting from the models.
 The [final website](https://wattsr1.github.io/LA-Collision-Analysis/) was deployed on Github for the public to access.

-## Presentation Draft
+## Information Presentation

-A brief presentation of the project has been drafted on Google Slides.
-[The draft can be viewed online](https://docs.google.com/presentation/d/1KghLo6V3xyFp05sskCO4CUClffk0LA8iuVf46Gt23bM/edit?usp=sharing)
+A brief presentation of the project is available on Google Slides.
+[The presentation is available for viewing at this link.](https://docs.google.com/presentation/d/1KghLo6V3xyFp05sskCO4CUClffk0LA8iuVf46Gt23bM/edit?usp=sharing)